sergeinack3/PowerEduc/lib/php-enum/readme_powereduc.txt

-Instructions to import php-enum into Moodle:
+Instructions to import php-enum into PowerEduc:

 1/ Download from https://github.com/myclabs/php-enum/releases